Linuxfabrik/monitoring-plugins/check-plugins/php-status/README.rst

 * Hit Rate: Cache has to warm up, so wait and see.
 * Interned Strings: Increase ``opcache.interned_strings_buffer``, in megabytes.
 The actual value is always lower than what is configured in ``opcache.interned_strings_buffer``.
 * OOM: Increase any of the above values and restart Apache or PHP-FPM.
+* display_startup_errors - N/A: Could happen while a PHP or Icinga update is running on your machine.

 Credits, License